Animation in Spain

 DIBOOS

-The Spanish Federation of Animation Producers’ Association is the umbrella body of the sector’s main associations, integrating AEPA (Spanish Association of Animation Producers) and PROAnimats (Association of Animation Producers), representing more than 80% of the production of Spanish animation.
+The Spanish Federation of Animation and VFX Producers’ Association is the umbrella body of the sector’s main associations, integrating AEPA (Spanish Association of Animation Producers) and PROAnimats (Association of Animation Producers), representing a high percentage of the production of Spanish animation.

 PROAnimats